DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "You're very happy again.
 But is it ok, Rinne?
 Staying in my room."

-"I don't wanna be without you, Kay."
+"I don't wanna be without you, Kai."

 He requested to prepare two rooms.
-But few minutes after Saki, who was guiding them, left, Rinne came to Kay's room.
+But few minutes after Saki, who was guiding them, left, Rinne came to Kai's room.

 _Certainly it might be unpleasant for Rinne to be in place full of humans._